Emyleenova/comm318_F20_Final_Project/data_story_presentation/README.md

 ## Presentation of your data story for COMM318 _Stories from data_ Final Project

-* This folder should contain the files that contain the output of all your data analysis.
-You can choose how you want to present your data story.

-* Update this README file to describe the presentation.
+#### Read my (final data presentation)[here]

+* This folder contains:
+    * My final data story
+    * Images folder - folder repository that includes all of the images I use in my data story presentation.